infinum/eightshift-libs/src/Cli/README.md

 We created an WP-CLI commands for all the features of the Eightshift-Libs.

 ## Develop
-You can run this commands by mocking them in the tests.
+You can run these commands by mocking them in the tests.

 ## Boilerplate
 You can run this command to show all available commands in WordPress env: